Portugal has it all – and it’s on the green list!

 The award winner

-It isn’t hard to see why Madeira scooped the award for ‘Europe’s Leading Island Destination’ at the World Travel Awards last month.
-The sub-tropical Portuguese archipelago sits just a little over 300 miles from the African coast, meaning year-round sunshine and balmy temperatures that hover in the mid-twenties even in the depths of winter.
+This award-winning sub-tropical Portuguese archipelago sits just a little over 300 miles from the African coast, meaning year-round sunshine and balmy temperatures that hover in the mid-twenties even in the depths of winter.

 For the green-fingered, few places hold quite so much appeal.
 The ‘Isle of Flowers’ rests upon rich volcanic soil that sees a profusion of flora flourish to create a Garden of Eden appearance.
 With the arrival of spring blooms comes the Madeira Flower Festival, an event celebrated in themed itineraries from the likes of Cunard, Fred Olsen and P&O Cruises.
 Held since 1979, the festival sees floral installations and elaborate floats bedecked with the island’s endemic tropical flowers.